About

 …which brings me to today!

-I am a Graduate Research Assistant at the Cooperative Institute for Severe and High-Impact Weather Research and Operations, in partnership with the NOAA National Severe Storms Laboratory and the NWS Storm Prediction Center.
-Under the guidance of Dr. Justin Reedy, Dr. Ioana Cionea, and Dr. Kodi Berry, I examine how Spanish-speaking communities receive, comprehend, and respond to life-threatening weather & climate hazards.
+I am an Assistant Professor at the University of Illinois-Urbana Champaign Department of Climate, Meteorology, and Atmospheric Sciences, in partnership with the Department of Communication.
+I examine how multilingual communities receive, comprehend, and respond to life-threatening weather and climate hazards.
 Beyond the research landscape, I am a bilingual meteorologist for MyRadar, a weather application used by 50 million users.
-I currently am Chair of the AMS Committee for Hispanic and Latinx Advancement, a group of 65 scientists who have facilitated collaborative efforts between academic institutions, broadcast networks, and governmental agencies.
+I currently am Chair of the AMS Committee for Hispanic and Latinx Advancement, a group of scientists who have facilitated collaborative efforts between academic institutions, broadcast networks, and governmental agencies.
 The momentum to create effective risk communication for all is only starting, and I hope you join us! ¡Adelante!

 Let’s Connect!